AntonyFrancis-Aubergine/AI-generated-system/backend/README.md

     - `instructorId` - Instructor ID (optional)
     - `startsAt` - Start time of the class (ISO format, optional)
     - `endsAt` - End time of the class (ISO format, optional)
+    - `capacity` - Maximum number of participants (optional, must be positive)
 - `DELETE /api/admin/fitness-classes/:fitnessClassId` - Delete a fitness class
   - Cannot delete classes that have active bookings
   - Returns a success message when deletion is successful